PostgresApp/PostgresApp/docs/documentation/app-permissions.md

 1. Open Postgres.app
 2. Choose "Settings" from the "Postgres" menu
 3. Uncheck the box labelled "Ask for permission when apps connect without password"
+4. Stop running PostgreSQL servers and start them again
-4. Postgres.app will now allow passwordless authentication (if allowed in pg_hba.conf)
+5. Postgres.app will now allow passwordless authentication (if allowed in pg_hba.conf)

 This will also allow unknown processes to connect to Postgres.app without using a password.